 24. Establishment of Government Employees’ Housing Fund

-(1) For the purposes of administering this Act there shall be established, as part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, an account to be called the “Government Employees’ Housing Fund” to which shall be credited all moneys received by or for the Authority and to which shall be charged all costs of operation and administration of this Act.
+(1) An agency special purpose account called the Government Employees’ Housing Authority Account is established under section 16 of the Financial Management Act 2006.

+(1a) All moneys received by or for the Authority are to be credited to the Account, and all costs of operation and administration of this Act are to be charged to the Account.

-(2) The Fund shall be controlled by the Authority and may be operated upon for the purposes in such manner as the Treasurer approves from time to time.
+(2) The Account shall be controlled by the Authority and may be operated upon for the purposes in such manner as the Treasurer approves from time to time.

-(3) The expenses incurred by the Authority in carrying out its functions and exercising its powers under this Act and generally in administering this Act shall be charged to the Fund, and such expenses shall include interest on and contributions to the sinking fund for the redemption of moneys appropriated by Parliament to the purposes of this Act and moneys borrowed by the Authority under the provisions of this Act.
+(3) The expenses incurred by the Authority in carrying out its functions and exercising its powers under this Act and generally in administering this Act shall be charged to the Account, and such expenses shall include interest on and contributions to the sinking fund for the redemption of moneys appropriated by Parliament to the purposes of this Act and moneys borrowed by the Authority under the provisions of this Act.

 [(4) repealed]

-(5) Any moneys standing to the credit of the Fund may, until required for the purposes of this Act, be temporarily invested at the request of the Authority by the Treasurer in any securities approved by the Treasurer, and all interest derived from the investment shall be credited to the Fund.
+(5) Any moneys standing to the credit of the Account may, until required for the purposes of this Act, be temporarily invested at the request of the Authority by the Treasurer in any securities approved by the Treasurer, and all interest derived from the investment shall be credited to the Account.

 [Section 24 amended by No. 98 of 1985 s.
 3; No. 49 of 1996 s.
 64; No. 28 of 2006 s.
 305; Correction to reprint in Gazette 9 May 2003 p.
-1619.]
+1619; No. 77 of 2006 s.
+17.]

 Part V — Miscellaneous